magronp/anisotropic-wiener/README.md

 Informed
 Magnitudes estimated with NMF

-More realistically, we used some filters in conjunction with NMF for joint magnitude and phase estimation (see [complex-isnmf](https://github.com/magronp/complex-isnmf) and [complex-beta-nmf](https://github.com/magronp/complex-beta-nmf)), and as post-processing in DNN-based separation for singing voice separation (see [phase-madtwinnet](https://github.com/magronp/phase-madtwinnet)) and harmonic-percussive source separation [phase-hpss](https://github.com/magronp/phase-hpss)).
+### Related projects

+- [complex-isnmf](https://github.com/magronp/complex-isnmf) uses the anisotropic Gaussian model in conjunction with NMF modeling of the variance in order to perform joint magnitude and phase estimation.
+- [complex-beta-nmf](https://github.com/magronp/complex-beta-nmf) extends the above by introducing beta-divergences in the inference process.
+It therefore generalizes complex NMF to any beta-divergence.
+- [phase-madtwinnet](https://github.com/magronp/phase-madtwinnet) combines DNN-based magnitude estimation and phase recovery (using anisotropic Wiener filtering) for singing voice separation.
+- [phase-hpss](https://github.com/magronp/phase-hpss) proposes a similar framework for harmonic-percussive source separation.